ArtBLINK Gala Goes Virtual for 2021-2022

 Story by Emma Holmes | Photos courtesy of the UAB Archives

-Fourteen years ago, the Advisory Board of the O’Neal Comprehensive Cancer Center at UAB added a new feature to its annual fundraiser by challenging 12 local artists to each create a one-of-a-kind work of art in the “blink of an eye.”
+Fourteen years ago, the Advisory Board of the UAB O’Neal Comprehensive Cancer Center added a new feature to its annual fundraiser by challenging 12 local artists to each create a one-of-a-kind work of art in the “blink of an eye.”
 The artists were given 90 minutes to create and complete their own art pieces live on stage before the pieces were sold in a live auction that same evening.
 This was the first iteration of what is now known as the O’Neal Cancer Center’s annual ArtBLINK Gala, which has become one of Birmingham’s premier fundraising events.

 Vicki Denaburg was one of the original 12 artists who participated in the first ArtBLINK Gala in 2008 and says she remembers feeling nervous about the event in the beginning.